Shaming Firms That Export Jobs Has Worked For Trump So Far

 It means 700 additional Ford jobs will come to Michigan, and Ford says every factory job is likely to create another seven related jobs.
 "We've created 28,000 jobs and we've invested $12 billion in the U.S. in our plants in the last five years," Fields said in a press conference.

-Shifting a factory itself would not be news, but for the fact that it is highly unusual for companies to respond to direct, public pressure from an incoming president.
+Shifting a factory itself would not be news but for the fact that it is highly unusual for companies to respond to direct, public pressure from an incoming president.

-"I know from talking to businesspeople that no major firm wants to be a subject of a Trump tweet," says Gary Hufbauer, a senior fellow at the Peterson Institute for International Economics.
+"I know from talking to business people that no major firm wants to be a subject of a Trump tweet," says Gary Hufbauer, a senior fellow at the Peterson Institute for International Economics.
 He says companies realize Trump controls the Justice Department, the Defense Department, the IRS, Treasury and regulatory agencies, and "the amount of control that intersects with what companies are doing is enormous."

 Will such moves inspire retaliatory trade barriers that hurt other U.S. firms and cost American jobs?